 Legal Translation Services for In-House Counsel

-We’ve blogged about legal translation services for the global HR and the workplace language laws requiring multinational companies to translate corporate communications into the languages spoken by their local in-country employees and to project corporate responsibility.
+We’ve blogged about legal translation services for the global HR and Chief People Officers (CPOs) and the workplace language laws requiring multinational companies to translate corporate communications into the languages spoken by their local in-country employees and to project corporate responsibility.

 The economy is always in flux.
 These days, however, there seems to be a lot of reasons for extra volatility in the global economy.
 Indeed, Brexit has disrupted many systems and norms in Europe, there are ongoing tariff changes between China and the United States, and there is an overall trend towards protectionism and isolation on a global scale.
 Those factors paint a picture of a global economic system in which multinational corporations must remain flexible to weather the turbulence of ongoing changes.